AlgoriX Policies

 This Privacy Policy (“Policy”) details how AlgoriX Technology Pte.
 Ltd. (“AlgoriX,” “we,” “our,” or “us”) and its global subsidiaries collect, use, and share information.
 It covers how we handle the following information:

-1. About End-Users (“End-Users,” “you,” “your”) of our owned and operated mobile applications (“apps”) and third-party mobile apps that use our Ad Services (see Section 1 for more information on our “Ad Services”) either through a Software Development Kit (“SDK”) or other collection interfaces (“APIs,” “VAST Tags”);
+1. About End-Users (“End-Users,” “you,” “your”) of our owned and operated mobile applications (“apps”) and the publishers of third-party mobile apps that use our Ad Services (see Section 1 for more information on our “Ad Services”) either through a Software Development Kit (“SDK”) or other collection interfaces (“APIs,” “VAST Tags”);

 2. About individuals who visit and engage with our (i) corporate website at www.algorix.co and other properties, be it on our (ii) official social media pages and (iii) email marketing, (iv) website subscriptions, and (v) other sales and marketing activities (collectively, “AlgoriX Properties”).